kaleido-io/developer-challenge/README.md

 > We've given you a basic, but functional, starting point for each layer of the stack.
 > the UI layer is included but is optional for this challenge.
 The playback is totally acceptable if driven by command line `curl` or Postman

-## Solidity Development Environment
-You might not have come across this language for developing smart contracts on Ethereum.
-A typical dev environment for Solidity:
-- [Truffle](https://www.trufflesuite.com/truffle): unit test your Solidity code with javascript
-- [Ganache](https://www.trufflesuite.com/ganache): local Ethereum node as macox App with easy to use UI
-- [kaleido-go](https://github.com/kaleido-io/kaleido-go) is a useful tool to help test a smart contract against a Kaleido environment

 ## Some ideas